Choose a step below to learn more about how it contributes to this process.

 |3.
 Gather and Analyze Assessment Data|

 Data sources for community health assessment can be very diverse.
-The Minnesota Center for Health Statistics (MCHS) and OPI have developed County-Level Indicators for Community Health Assessment, which is a listing of indicators across multiple public health categories and from various data sources that can be used for your health assessment.
+The Minnesota Center for Health Statistics (MCHS) and Public Health Practice Section have developed County-Level Indicators for community health assessment, which is a listing of indicators across multiple public health categories and from various data sources that can be used for your health assessment.
 This tool includes 114 indicators, as well as links to county and CHB data.

 Other sources of information may include: